5 Quick Tips to Improve Your Medical Image Segmentation Process

 4. Get proper training

-5. Stay tuned to news from us
+5. Stay tuned for insights from Materialise

-On this blog, via email, and at events throughout the world.
+On this site, via email, and at events throughout the world.
 We release new versions of the Mimics Innovation Suite every year, and each release always contains improvements in segmentation.
 Furthermore, we also regularly offer customers the opportunity to try out new tools before they are officially released.

 Never miss a story like this.
 Get them delivered to your inbox once a month.